jaechang-hits/Biomni_HITS/biomni/know_how/sar_analysis.md

         ### Suggestions for Further Study

         To validate the hypothesis that steric bulk at R1 is detrimental, synthesizing an analogue with a simple hydrogen at that position (the des-methyl version of compound 1) is recommended.
 This would establish a baseline activity for the unsubstituted scaffold and confirm the size constraints of the binding pocket.

+        **Would you like me to design a synthesis pathway for the proposed des-methyl analogue?**

 **Output:**
 *   Provide the final `sar_analysis_report.html` file.